coverclock/com-diag-placer/README.md

 using existing libraries like libunistring which GNU provides.

-On Rhodium, the SQLite in the Debian package does not appear to have been build with the SQLITE_ENABLE_COLUMN_METADATA option enabled.
+On Rhodium, the SQLite in the Debian package does not appear to have been built with the SQLITE_ENABLE_COLUMN_METADATA option enabled.
 This eliminates the availability of the sqlite3_column_table_name() function (and others).